 The operation is a relatively simple procedure; however it is after the operation that is the biggest challenge.
 A transplanted kidney maybe “rejected” by the recipient’s immune system when it discovers that the transplanted kidney is a “foreign” body.
 This immune response may occur at any time so it can be a bit disconcerting for the recipient – as they never quite know if this complication will occur.
 The only safeguard to this occurring is highly powerful immunosuppressive drugs – and it is these drugs that create the biggest risks of the entire treatment.
 Because these drugs suppress the immune system so well, it can open up the body for any number of infections of varying severities.
 Not only that, but immunosuppressive drugs have a number of other side-effects such as, depression, osteoporosis, high blood pressure, cancer, peptic ulcers, liver injury, loss of appetite, nausea or vomiting, fatigue, increased hair growth, and trembling or shaking of the hands, and kidney damage!

-• The wait time on the waiting list for a kidney is two years, however because the waiting list in not a “queue” it could be a lot sooner or longer for you.
+• The waiting time for a kidney is two years, however because the waiting list in not a “queue” it could be a lot sooner or longer for you.

 According to statistics, kidney transplant survival rates are as follows: